About communication disorders

-The most common communication disorders and impairments in children are:
+The most common communication disorders in children are:

-- language disorders – these are problems understanding and/or using spoken language to exchange ideas
+- language disorders – these are problems understanding and/or using spoken words or sentences to exchange ideas

-- voice problems like hoarseness, breathiness, harshness or a voice that’s too high/low or too loud/weak
+- voice problems – these might be hoarseness, breathiness, harshness or a voice that’s too high/low or too loud/weak

-Support and treatment for children with communication disorders or impairments
+Treatment, therapies and supports for children with communication disorders

-Some children grow out of communication disorders or impairments.
+Some children grow out of communication disorders.
 But others have longer-lasting challenges.

-If your child has a communication disorder, the support and treatment he needs will depend on the disorder he has.
+If your child has a communication disorder, the treatment and support they need will depend on the disorder they have.

 It’s likely that your child will work with a speech pathologist.
-A speech pathologist can assess your child to work out the best way to help her develop her ability to communicate.
+A speech pathologist can assess your child to work out the best way to help them develop their ability to communicate.

 You and your child might also work with some or all of these professionals:

-We don’t know what causes many communication disorders and impairments.
+We don’t know what causes many communication disorders.

 Some communication problems might have genetic links.